KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

   - Added Readmes
   - Added @TODO:
 - Removed `HR` tags (not necessary)
-- Test editing
+- Tested editing
-  - Disable `linkTo` and `columnSelect` dropdowns when editing.
+  - Disabled `linkTo` and `columnSelect` dropdowns when editing.
 There is far too much to account for when shifting cells.
-- Create a favicon
+- Created a favicon
-- Finish meta tags
+- Finished meta tags
-- Add icon/image to website.
+- Added icon/image to website.
-- Add link to 'readme' and website (website icon links to readme; readme links to website).
+- Added link to 'readme' and website (website icon links to readme; readme links to website).
-- When editing a cell, highlight the cell being edited.
+- When editing a cell, highlighted the cell being edited.
-- Add 'editingId' in info panel.
+- Added 'editingId' to info panel.
+- Allow the UI to set the width of the clump cells. | Default: `settings.gridRepeatValue: 2`

 _